 |Do you have any guidance on making exterior changes to my Historic Residence?

-The City has adopted Historic Design Guidelines to ensure that improvements and additions to historic buildings respect the historic qualities of older buildings and allow them to remain prominent elements in the community.
+The City has adopted Historic Design Guidelines to ensure that improvements and additions to historic residential buildings respect the historic qualities of older buildings and allow them to remain prominent elements in the community.
 Sensitive improvements and additions complement the scale, massing, and architectural character of historic buildings and conform to historically established building forms and setbacks of the neighborhood.

 Please also refer to the Secretary of the Interior's Standards for the treatment of historic properties, including alterations and new additions to both residential and non-residential buildings.